WiHi1131/Data-Mining-Project/README.md

 You can find links to the relevant pages of our website and brief descriptions below:

-A brief Introduction to our Project Topic: <a href="https://wihi1131.github.io/Data-Mining-Project/Introduction">Intro page</a>
+<a href="https://wihi1131.github.io/Data-Mining-Project/Introduction">Introduction to our Project Topic</a>

-Our Data Exploration findings: <a href="https://wihi1131.github.io/Data-Mining-Project/Data Exploration">Data Exploration</a>
+<a href="https://wihi1131.github.io/Data-Mining-Project/Data Exploration">Data Exploration</a>

-Our Models: <a href="https://wihi1131.github.io/Data-Mining-Project/Models Implemented">Models Implemented</a>
+<a href="https://wihi1131.github.io/Data-Mining-Project/Models Implemented">Models Implemented</a>

-Our Conclusions: <a href="https://wihi1131.github.io/Data-Mining-Project/Conclusion">Conclusions & Results</a>
+<a href="https://wihi1131.github.io/Data-Mining-Project/Conclusion">Conclusions & Results</a>

-Our Team: <a href="https://wihi1131.github.io/Data-Mining-Project/Team">Team</a>
+<a href="https://wihi1131.github.io/Data-Mining-Project/Team">Meet the Team</a>